|Thesis and Dissertation Proposals and Defenses|

 - College approval of defended thesis or dissertation, including final draft review

-- Assignment of final grade(s) for thesis or dissertation courses by the professor of record
+- Assignment of final grade(s) — not to exceed the six (6) hours required on current degree plans — for thesis or dissertation courses by the professor of record

 - All components of the electronic submission to the University and College, for archiving